Will my work as a Peace Corps Volunteer be sustainable?

 After PST, your first three months in your assigned community are a period of adjustment and integration.
 As a new Volunteer, you are charged with getting to know your new community and becoming familiar with current strengths and challenges at your site.
 At the conclusion of the initial three months, you will meet with your community formally and discuss what they have identified as strengths and opportunities for projects that will address a need.
 This participatory community analysis, with the community’s opinion and needs at the forefront, helps the Volunteer identify best working practices, key community partners, and informs timelines for their projects.

 Every Volunteer’s service looks different, as does sustainability across countries and sectors.
 You might work on a tomato-garden-turned small business in Benin or aquaculture projects in the Philippines.
-The common denominator in any successful project is an effective community partnership between community members and the Volunteer, which training and the PACA Field Guide help facilitate.
-Although a Peace Corps Volunteer may be a catalyst or a resource, successful projects happen because of our community partners like my friend, Cesár.
+The common denominator in any successful project is an effective community partnership between community members and the Volunteer, which training help facilitate.
+Although a Peace Corps Volunteer may be a catalyst or a resource, successful projects happen because of our community partners like Cesár.